pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/configure-indexes.md

 Learn how to apply indexes to a Pinot table.
 This guide assumes that you have followed the [Ingest data from Apache Kafka](/basics/data-import/pinot-stream-ingestion/import-from-apache-kafka.md) guide.

-Pinot supports a series of different indexes that can be used to optimise query performance.
-In this guide we'll learn how to add indexes to the `events` table that we set up in the [Ingest data from Apache Kafka](/basics/data-import/pinot-stream-ingestion/import-from-apache-kafka.md) guide.
+Pinot supports a series of different indexes that can be used to optimize query performance.
+In this guide, we'll learn how to add indexes to the `events` table that we set up in the [Ingest data from Apache Kafka](/basics/data-import/pinot-stream-ingestion/import-from-apache-kafka.md) guide.

 ### Why do we need indexes?